Skip to main content

 Modern investment fraud

 Investment fraud schemes significantly threaten financial institutions and their customers in the ever-evolving financial crime landscape.
-One such scheme that has gained attention in recent years is known as "pig butchering."
-What exactly is a pig butchering scam?
-In the context of financial crime, this troubling analogy refers to a manipulation technique used to exploit vulnerabilities in a victim through frequent interactions and social engineering.
-Today’s pig butchering scams usually involve investment schemes and cryptocurrency fraud.
+One such scheme that has gained attention in recent years is known as "pig butchering", but what exactly is this type of scam?
+In the context of financial crime, this troubling analogy refers to a manipulation technique used to exploit vulnerabilities in a victim through frequent interactions, text messaging, and social engineering.
+Today, these usually involve investment schemes and cryptocurrency fraud.

 Pig butchering scams originated in Southeast Asia and have escalated significantly in the United States.
-A scam usually begins with online contact via social media or dating apps.
-Scammers build up a victim’s trust and gain access to their online account information, sometimes “fattening the pig” by soliciting more investment in cryptocurrency before “slaughtering the pig” and stealing the cryptocurrency.
+A scam usually begins with online contact via social media or dating apps, and after that, it often includes text messaging.
+Scammers build up a victim’s trust and then gain access to their online account information.
+Sometimes, they “fatten the pig” by soliciting more investment in cryptocurrency before “slaughtering the pig” and stealing the cryptocurrency.

 FinCEN updates